ablahum/other-portfolio/content/featured/Quickie/index.md

   - Supabase
 ---

-A lightweight web-based POS app designed to handle basic sales operations and real-time transaction processing.
+A lightweight web-based Point of Sales application designed to handle basic sales operations and real-time transaction processing.